Composr Tutorial: Webhosting for Composr

 If you need to be able to easily remove 'bounce' e-mails from newsletter subscriber lists, you will need the PHP IMAP extension.
 If your IMAP server requires SSL (like gmail) then you will need to have IMAP-SSL support inside PHP (or you will get "invalid remote specification" errors).

-If encrypted CPFs (custom profile fields) are needed (see the Advanced Composr member system tutorial), the PHP OpenSSL extension is required.
+If encrypted CPFs (custom profile fields) are needed (see the Advanced Composr member system tutorial), or Composr-fed DKIM, the PHP OpenSSL extension is required.

 Package installation (advanced)This section contains some suggestions for which packages to install on different Linux distributions to get a good PHP environment.
 It is only applicable to people who aren't on traditional hosting with a control panel to manage things from.